validatedpatterns/docs/workflow.md

 - Having to remember to checkout repositories with `--recurse-submdules`, or else doing `git submodule init && git submodule sync`.
 Experienced developers asked in several of our support channels early on why common was empty.
 - Hoping that other tools that are interacting with the repository are compatible with the submodule approach.
 (To be fair, tools like ArgoCD and Tekton Pipelines did this very well; their support of submodules was one of the key reasons we started with submodules)
-- When changing branches on a submoduled repository, if the branch you were changing to was pointed to a different revision of the submoduled repository, the repo would show out of sync.
+- When changing branches on a submoduled repository, if the branch you were changing to was pointed to a different revision of the submoduled repository, the repository would show out of sync.
 While this behavior is correct, it can be surprising and difficult to navigate.
 - In disconnected environments, submodules require mirroring more repositories.
-- Developing with a fork of the submoduled repository means maintaining two forked repos and multiple branches in both.
+- Developing with a fork of the submoduled repository means maintaining two forked repositories and multiple branches in both.

 Subtrees have some pitfalls as well.
-In the subtree strategy, it is easier to diverge from the upstream version of the subtree repo, and in fact with a typical `git clone`, the user may not be aware that a subtree is in use at all.
+In the subtree strategy, it is easier to diverge from the upstream version of the subtree repository, and in fact with a typical `git clone`, the user may not be aware that a subtree is in use at all.
 This can be considered a feature, but could become problematic if the user/consumer later wants to update to a newer version of the subtree but local changes might conflict.
 Additionally, since subtrees are not as well understood generally, there can be some surprising effects.
 In practice, we have run into the following:

 - Cherry picking from a subtree commit into the parent puts the change in the parent location, not the subtree